yutaro741/project/readme.md

 [^6]:“What is SQLite?
 And When to Use It?”
 Simplilearn, 16 February 2023, https://www.simplilearn.com/tutorials/sql-tutorial/what-is-sqlite.
 Accessed 10 March 2023.

 ## Success Criteria
+So, the success criteria that best fulfils his requirements are as follows.

 1. Login and Register system (Encrypt password)
 2. Adding journal (Name, category, due date, tag color)
 3. Be able to Edit journal